Kelantan: Demographics

-The largely rural state preserves rich Malay traditions such as kite-flying contests, top-spinning contests, and bird singing competitions, and traditional handicrafts such as batik, songket, and silver crafts.
-The Kelantanese people, regardless of ethnic origin, are proud of their state and its unique local culture and dialect.
-Kelantan's ethnic composition are 95.7% Malay, 3.4% Chinese, 0.3% Indian and 0.6% Others.
+The largely rural state preserves Malay traditions such as kite-flying contests, top-spinning contests, and bird singing competitions, and traditional handicrafts such as batik, songket, and silver crafts.
+Kelantan's ethnic composition is 95.7% Malay, 3.4% Chinese, 0.3% Indian and 0.6% others.

-All the ethnicities generally live together harmoniously in Kelantan.
+The ethnicities of Kelantan generally live together harmoniously.
 For example, members of the Thai community received a permit to build a very large statue of the Buddha without any objection from the Malay community or the PAS government that granted the permit.

 Ethnic groups

 Malays

-Kelantanese Malay people are the predominant ethnic group in the state.
+Kelantanese Malays are the predominant ethnic group in the state.
 They speak Kelantanese Malay which is distinguished from standard Malay as well as other Malay varieties in Malaysia by its unique grammar, pronunciation and figures of speech.

-Kelantanese Malay is somewhat partially intelligible with other Malay dialects.
-Whilst the Arabic script called Jawi has less influence in the other parts of Malaysia, it is still widely used in writing and printing the Malay language in Kelantan.
+Kelantanese Malay is somewhat mutually intelligible with other Malay dialects.
+Jawi script, which has less influence in other parts of Malaysia, is still widely used in writing and printing the Malay language in Kelantan.
 Signboards in Kelantan are written in both Jawi and Rumi.
-To a certain extent, Thai is also used.
+To a certain extent, the Southern Thai language is also used.

-95.7% of Kelantan's population are ethnic Malays, and under the Malaysian Constitution, all Malays are Muslims; therefore, Islam is the most influential religion in the state.
+95.7% of Kelantan's population are ethnic Malays, and under the Malaysian Constitution, all Malays are Muslims; therefore, Islam is the largest religion in the state.

-To most Malaysians, Kelantan is synonymous with Malays arts and crafts.
-Kota Bharu, as the state capital, is a popular centre for such pursuits as silat, martial arts, and kertok drumming.
-Here, too, more than any other place in Malaysia, the traditional pastimes of top-spinning — known as gasing — and the flying of giant, elaborately decorated kites called wau, are still much in evidence.
+Kota Bharu, as the state capital, is a popular centre for pursuits such as silat, martial arts, and kertok drumming.
+Here, too, more than any other place in Malaysia, the traditional pastimes of top-spinning — known as gasing — and the flying of giant, elaborately decorated kites called wau, is still observed.

 Siamese

-The minority ethnic Thai inhabitants of Kelantan are mostly centred in an area around the coastal town of Tumpat, site of most of the state's two hundred or so Buddhist temples, and noteworthy for its number of relatively well-off Siamese villages.
+The minority ethnic Malaysian Siamese inhabitants of Kelantan are mostly centred around the coastal town of Tumpat, which is home to most of the state's two hundred or so Buddhist temples, and has a number of relatively well-off Siamese villages.

-The dialect of the Thai language spoken in Kelantan is called Tak Bai, after the southernmost coastal town Tak Bai of Narathiwat Province, just across the Golok River from Malaysia.
-Tak Bai dialect differs substantially from standard southern Thai and other regional Thai dialects, and it seems certain that the Kelantan Thais are the descendants of an original enclave of Narathiwat settlers established in sparsely populated Malay territory as long as four centuries ago.
+The dialect of the Thai language spoken in Kelantan is called Tak Bai, after the southernmost coastal town Tak Bai of Narathiwat province, just across the Golok River from Malaysia.
+The Tak Bai dialect differs substantially from standard southern Thai and other regional Thai dialects, and it seems certain that the Kelantan Thais are the descendants of an original enclave of Narathiwat settlers established in sparsely populated Malay territory as long as four centuries ago.

 Buddhism is also visible in the hundreds of Thai wats, also known as ketik, found throughout the state.
 Since 1980, the longest statue of a reclining Buddha in Southeast Asia can be found in Wat Photivihan, in Tumpat.
 This temple is very popular with pilgrims and devotees.
 The Metta chanting uses the original Pali language or a Thai translation.
 About a thousand visitors attend the Wat for such religious celebrations as Tok'katinna, Loy Krathong, Saibat and Songkran.